About the LeagueUpdated Saturday July 21, 2018 by Red Circle Hockey Club.

 Bea Booth, the mother of Red Circle, ran the concession booth at Stronach for many years and was known to every player in the club.
 She was instrumental in forming the Ladies' Auxiliary which, until recently, operated as the Red Circle Booster Club.

-Jim Agathus, owner of the Huron House Restaurant has been a major sponsor right from day one.
-Other long term sponsors include Heslop Auto Wreckers, Holiday Print & Litho, several Optimists groups, and Jack & Mels Skate Sharpening.
+Jim Agathus, owner of the Huron House Restaurant was a major sponsor right from day one up to the day that The Huron House Closed it doors for the last time.
+Other long term sponsors include Holiday Print & Promotions, SNG Consulting , several Optimists groups, Jack & Mels Skate Sharpening, Scotiabank and Tim Hortons.

 In the mid 80's, Red Circle teamed up with Stoneybrook Athletic Association and formed several Ringette teams for girls.
 In the first year of operation, the Red Circle teams captured first place.
 As the girls grew into young women, they still wanted to play Ringette.
 Stu Murray and Ray Gibson coached the Merry Timers to several provincial championships during the group's history.